shidoosh/Software-Construction-Laboratory/README.md

 # Software Construction Laboratory
-This repo contains the coursework for UCLA's CS 35L course taught by Paul Eggert in Winter 2017.
+This repo contains the coursework for UCLA's CS 35L course taught by Paul Eggert and Mevlut Turker Garip in Winter 2017.
 It covers the hands-on experience with software contruction, including:
 * Developing in a Linux Environment, basic commands
 * Scripting: CLI Basics (Bash), unix wildcards, regex, piping and redirection
 * Interpreted and Compiled Languages